cgsdev0/rollycubes/stream_notes.md

 - [x] update JS dependencies
 - [x] update CRA
 - [ ] make a discord server
+- [ ] figure out how to use an automated build system

 BUGS:
 - [ ] sometimes it looks like you're dc'd but you're not??